Counting Lattice Points in Generalized Permutohedra From A to B: Preliminaries

 One sees that Lemma \ref{lem: type-B-Minkowski-sum} generalizes to type B the type A result by Postnikov in Lemma \ref{lem: type-A-Minkowski-sum}.
 Thus, one may write every type B generalized permutohedron as $P(\{y_S\})$.
-If $P(\{y_S\})$ is integral, then $y_S$ may be chosen to be integers for all $S \in \ads$.
+If $P(\{y_S\})$ is integral, then it can be shown that the coefficients $y_S$ are integers for all $S \in \ads$.

+It is also important to note that whenever we write a type $B$ generalized permutohedron as in \eqref{eq: typeB-Minkowski-sum-2}, the coefficients $y_S$ are the unique real numbers given in \eqref{eq: typeB-Minkowski-sum}.

 \begin{ex} In Figure \ref{fig: Minkowski-sums-type-b}, the type B generalized permutohedra $P_1$ and $P_2$ are written as $P_1 = \sym_{[2]} + \sym_{[2]} + \sym_{\{\Bar{1},2\}} + \sym_{\{\Bar{2}\}} \text{ and } P_2 = P_1 - \square_{[2]}= 2\sym_{[2]} +\sym_{\{\Bar{1},2\}} + \sym_{\{\Bar{2}\}} - \sym_{\{1\}} - \sym_{\{2\}}.$ \end{ex}